 The Academic Word List and IELTS writing

-These words are exactly the sort of words you need to be able to use in your writing.
+Academic word is exactly the sort of words you need to be able to use in your writing.
 They are all common words and you do need to learn to use them.
 This means learning:

 - their grammar

 Their meaning is not normally a problem.